 - For more information on the Warburg Institute, click here.

-Applications must be written in English and must be submitted electronically by midnight on November 15, 2021.
+Applications must be written in English and must be submitted electronically by midnight (Cambridge, MA time) on November 15, 2023.
+Scholars can apply to only one type of fellowship at I Tatti per academic year.
 Apply here.

-Applicants must have two scholars who know their work well submit recommendations online.
+Applicants must have two scholars who know their work well submit recommendations online by November 20, 2023.
 These recommendations must be written in English.
 In order to give your referees adequate time to submit letters of recommendation, click the reference tab and register them as early as possible.
 Referees will receive an email explaining how to access the system and submit their letters electronically.
 It is the applicants’ responsibility to inform the scholars writing on their behalf of the nature of the project and the deadline for submission.

-Villa I Tatti, The Harvard University Center for Italian Renaissance Studies is a center for the study of early modern culture with a focus on Italy, defined historically as the period ranging from the 14th to the 17th centuries and geographically to include transnational dialogues between Italy and other cultures (e.g. Latin American, Mediterranean, African, Asian, etc.).
-The historic villa contains a unique collection of Renaissance and Asian art, and also houses the Biblioteca Berenson, one of the over seventy libraries that make up the Harvard Library system.
+Villa I Tatti, The Harvard University Center for Italian Renaissance Studies is one the world’s leading institutions for advanced study of the early modern period in Italy and its global repercussions; defined historically as the period ranging from the 14th to the 17th centuries and geographically to include transnational dialogues between Italy and other cultures (e.g. Latin American, Mediterranean, African, Asian, etc.).
+The historic villa contains a unique collection of Renaissance and Asian art and also houses the Biblioteca Berenson, one of the over seventy libraries that make up the Harvard Library system.
 In addition to its holdings of nearly 185,000 volumes, an extensive and historically important photograph collection and archive, and the Morrill Music Library, the Biblioteca Berenson also provides access to a vast range of online journals and other electronic resources, offering Fellows comprehensive interdisciplinary resources for the study of late medieval and early modern Italy.
 The most important goals of I Tatti are to advance the understanding of the Italian Renaissance, to encourage the fruitful interchange of ideas, and to create an atmosphere conducive to research and writing.
 I Tatti offers Fellows the precious time they need to pursue their studies with a minimum of obligations and interruptions together with a maximum of scholarly resources.
 Subjects covered include art and architecture, history, literature, material culture, music and performance, philosophy, religion, and science.